Pliploop/SLAP/README.md

 ## License

-This repository is released under the MIT License.
+This repository is released under the GNUv3 License.
 See [LICENSE](LICENSE) for details.

 ## Acknowledgements
 - Some code adapted from [CLAP](https://github.com/LAION-AI/CLAP) and [MusCALL](https://github.com/ilaria-manco/muscall).